Mathematical and numerical modeling of coupled oxygen dynamics and neuronal electrophysiology: Conclusions

 \subsection{The monodomain model}

 For the spatial propagation of neuronal activity, the cellular coupled model is embedded into the monodomain formulation \cite{schreiner2022simulating, leimer2024highorder}, which describes the evolution of the transmembrane potential across a tissue domain.
-The resulting problem couples a PDE for the potential with ODE systems describing ionic concentrations, gating variables, and metabolic states.
+The resulting problem couples a PDE for the potential with ODE systems describing ionic concentrations, gating variables, and metabolic states, given by Equations \eqref{eq:electro} and \eqref{eq:metabolism}.

-Given an open, bounded domain $\Omega \in \mathbb{R}^d$, $(d=2,3)$, and a final time $T>0$, we introduce the transmembrane potential $\mathrm{u} = \mathrm{u}(\boldsymbol{x},t)$ with $u: \Omega \times [0,T] \rightarrow \mathbb{R}$, the vector $\mathbf{m} = \mathbf{m}(\boldsymbol{x},t)$ with $\mathbf{m}: \Omega \times [0,T] \rightarrow \mathbb{R}^n, n=6,$ containing the ion concentrations and gating variables of the ionic model; and finally the vector $\mathbf{c} = \mathbf{c}(\boldsymbol{x},t)$ with $\mathbf{c}: \Omega \times [0,T] \rightarrow \mathbb{R}^s, s=12,$ containing oxygen concentrations and variables related to blood and energy dynamics.
+Given an open, bounded domain $\Omega \in \mathbb{R}^d$, $(d=2,3)$, and a final time $T>0$, we introduce the transmembrane potential $\mathrm{u} = \mathrm{u}(\boldsymbol{x},t)$ with $\mathrm{u}: \Omega \times [0,T] \rightarrow \mathbb{R}$, the vector $\mathbf{m} = \mathbf{m}(\boldsymbol{x},t)$ with $\mathbf{m}: \Omega \times [0,T] \rightarrow \mathbb{R}^n, n=6,$ containing the ion concentrations and gating variables of the ionic model, and finally the vector $\mathbf{c} = \mathbf{c}(\boldsymbol{x},t)$ with $\mathbf{c}: \Omega \times [0,T] \rightarrow \mathbb{R}^m, m=12,$ containing oxygen concentrations and variables related to blood and energy dynamics.
 The coupled problem reads as follows:

 For any time $ t \in (0,T]$, find $\mathrm{u}=\mathrm{u}(\boldsymbol{x},t)$, $\mathbf{m}=\mathbf{m}(\boldsymbol{x},t)$ and $\mathbf{c}=\mathbf{c}(\boldsymbol{x},t)$ such that:

 In Equation~\eqref{eq:monodomain:pde}, $\boldsymbol{\Sigma}$ is the conductivity tensor, $\chi_m$ is the membrane capacitance per unit area, $C_m$ is the membrane capacitance, and $f=f(\mathrm{u},\mathbf{m},\mathbf{c})$ represents the ionic forces.
 In Equation~\eqref{eq:monodomain:ionic}, $\boldsymbol{g}=\boldsymbol{g}(\mathrm{u},\mathbf{m},\mathbf{c})$ represents the evolution of the ion concentrations and in Equation~\eqref{eq:monodomain:metab} $\boldsymbol{l}=\boldsymbol{l}(\mathrm{u},\mathbf{m},\mathbf{c})$ represents the evolution of concentration related to blood and oxygen dynamics.
 We impose homogeneous Neumann boundary conditions in Equation~\eqref{eq:monodomain:bcs}, where $\boldsymbol{n}$ represents the normal to the boundary $\partial \Omega$.
 Finally, we enforce the initial conditions $\mathrm{u}^0$, $\mathbf{m}^0$ and $\mathbf{c}^0$ in Equation~\eqref{eq:monodomain:ics}.